lab272/semtex_varkinvis/README.md

 System Integrity Protection (SIP) which makes it by default impossible to directly link dynamic libraries in standard Unix ways; you will find that e.g. exporting DYLD_LIBRARY_PATH to the shell has no effect.
-One effect of this is that unless you choose to use gcc and g++ as the C and C++ compilers, gfortran libraries will not be correctly linked at runtime.
+A side-effect of this is that unless you choose to use gcc and g++ as the C and C++ compilers, gfortran libraries will not be correctly linked at runtime.
 If using the Xcode C and C++ compilers, RPATH needs setting so the appropriate gfortran-related libraries can be found at runtime.
-(This choice can now be automated, at least for macports: see e.g. inside top-level CMakeLists.txt.)
+(This choice can now be automated, at least for
+macports: see e.g. inside top-level CMakeLists.txt.)

 Building – Introduction
 -----------------------